ajsondev/distproxies/README.md

 ## Future Development
 I haven't had much time to sink into this but I  would love to see the same idea applied across multiple cloud provides, improvement in the way connections are maintained between the worker and worker manager (I envision something akin to a 'sticky ELB' so connections won't get dropped on occasion or when the system is under heavy load.

+If you want to talk more about it or other web-scraping/bot-related banter I'm fairly active on Intoli's Slack community for web scrapers.
+Check it out here:

 ## Contributing